matthewwithanm/django-classbasedsettings/README.rst

 your own.
 It also uses a more declarative syntax, which makes it more organized than a factory method.
 Here's how you use it in your settings file::

-    from cbsettings import switcher
+    from cbsettings import DjangoDefaults, switcher
-    from cbsettings.settings import DjangoDefaults

     class MyProductionSettings(DjangoDefaults):
         DEBUG = False